Last Updated on January 22, 2023

 |Water Genasi||Swimming 30ft|

 Becoming a dhampir only causes small changes to the appearance of a creature.
-They tend to become a bit more pale, and their hair tends to darken.
+They tend to become a bit paler, and their hair tends to darken.
 In comparison to other members of their native race, they have much more attractive features.

 Your dhampir origin will likely have some effect on how your appearance differs, if at all.
 You can use the origin from the table, or your own custom origin, to infer what sort of vampiric characteristics you might gain.
 You can also roll on the following table for help deciding.